-The μ C++ kernel uses the routines provided by uBaseSchedule to interact with the user-defined ready queue.
-A user can construct different scheduling algorithms by modifying the behaviour of member routines add and pop, which add and remove tasks from the ready queue, respectively.
+The μ C++ kernel uses the routines provided by uBaseSchedule to interact with the user-defined ready queue.4 A user can construct different scheduling algorithms by modifying the behaviour of member routines add and pop, which add and remove tasks from the ready queue, respectively.
 To implement a dynamic scheduling algorithm, an analysis of the set of runnable tasks is performed for each call to add and/or pop by the kernel; these routines alter the priorities of the tasks accordingly.
 The member routine empty returns true if the ready queue is empty and false otherwise.
 The member routine checkPriority provides a mechanism to determine if a calling task has a higher priority than another task, which is used to compare priorities in priority changing protocols, such as priority inheritance.
-Its companion routine resetPriority performs the same check, but also raises the priority of the owner task to that of the calling task if necessary. addInitialize is called by the kernel whenever a task is added to the cluster, and removeInitialize is called by the kernel whenever a task is deleted from the cluster.
-In both cases, a pointer to the ready queue for the cluster
+Its companion routine resetPriority performs the same check, but also raises the priority of the owner task to that of the calling task if necessary. addlnitialize is called by the kernel whenever a task is added to the cluster, and removelnitialize is called by the kernel whenever a task is added to the ready queue for the cluster.